 Last month I showed you how to take rusty, crusty farm tools and turn them into farmhouse decor.
 For today’s project, I chose two different thrifted planters: (1) a plastic swan found at a local thrift shop (2) a metal tub from my mother.
 Not only are they both in solid state, but also really don’t look well together as-is and could use a bit of updating.

 If you’re not familiar with my faux zinc finish tutorial, you can all the details on how to achieve this look over there.
 Take a minute to catch yourself up to speed…I’ll wait. 🙂 Here’s a close look at my other project.

 These two planters are going to be part of our ginormous patio makeover project.
 I plan to give more details on that later this week, so stop back to see!

-After giving the surface a good coat of primer and letting cure, now we can grab our can of zinc – aka.
+Next, after giving the surface a good coat of primer and letting cure, now we can grab our can of zinc – aka.
 Cold Galvanizing Compound Spray Paint.

 Here there are ready for the next layer.
 Lookin’ spiffy, eh?

-As detailed in my faux zinc tutorial, I give the surface a wash of white paint which gives us that gorgeous patina appeal.
+Then, as detailed in my faux zinc tutorial, I give the surface a wash of white paint which gives us that gorgeous patina appeal.

-Here they are all gussied up and part of a sneek-peek of our patio makeover.
+Finally, here they are all gussied up and part of a sneek-peek of our patio makeover.
 See the urn from my tutorial?
 It was painted in early spring and has held up to wind, rain, and hot, hot sun.

-They work with my color scheme I’m using on our patio, and I am excited to have only spent a few dollars to get this look.
+Additionally, they work with my color scheme I’m using on our patio, and I am excited to have only spent a few dollars to get this look.

 So, go on, give this method a try, and create unique decor (indoors and out).
 You’ll be spraying everything in sight!